Restoring Radiance

 Joe Martinez is a master carpenter working for Willet Stained Glass Studios, the company CLC hired to restore our stained glass windows.
 Joe will serve as CLC’s primary restoration person.
 His work on the south-facing stained glass windows (Phase 1, see more info included on this page) began with the removal of the large window, then sending that window to the Willet Hauser studio for restoration.

-As of early October, the smaller windows on the south side have been restored!
+The smaller windows on the south side have been restored!
 (See image of before and after) The beautiful colors shine with restored color, shining through the new exterior acrylic layer.

 Phase 1